Sort by:

 Planting Season

-- Outdoor Planting: Start basil seeds indoors 6–8 weeks before the last frost date or sow directly outdoors after all danger of frost has passed, typically in late spring.
-Basil thrives in warm temperatures of 70°F–90°F (21°C–32°C).
+- Best Time to Plant: Start seeds indoors 6–8 weeks before the last expected frost.
+Transplant outdoors after the risk of frost has passed, typically in late spring or early summer.

 Planting Details

-- Planting Depth: Sow basil seeds 1/4 inch deep.
+- Planting Depth: Sow seeds 1/4 inch (6 mm) deep in moist, well-drained soil.

 Care Instructions

-- Weeding: Keep the garden area free of weeds to reduce competition for nutrients and moisture.
+- Weeding: Keep the garden bed free from weeds to reduce competition for nutrients and water.

 Harvesting